 If you’re ready to put away the lighter fare of summer tacos — the fried fish, the cool slaws — this lamb birria is for you.
 It’s full of rich, autumnal depth.
 We braise whole lamb loin chops in an intensely flavorful salsa of tomatoes, beef broth, chiles, and aromatics.
 The meat is so tender, it falls right off the bone and you can shred it with a fork.
 It’s juicy, succulent really, and redolent with garlic and spice.
 It tastes fantastic wrapped up in a corn tortilla with the fresh garnishes; all their bright, crunchy, creamy notes are the perfect foil for the wonderfully heavy meat.

 We like to make this dish on a lazy Saturday afternoon — it needs a few hours in the oven, and we’re always happy to sit by with a novel and a glass of wine while it does its thing.
-It’s perfect for entertaining: as it braises, it fills the house with a warm, meaty aroma, setting the stage for a long-winded evening of deeply satisfying tacos, red wine, and good conversation.
+It’s perfect for a leisurely dinner in with the S.O.
+As it braises, it fills the house with a warm, meaty aroma, setting the stage for a long-winded evening of deeply satisfying tacos, red wine, and good conversation.

 Our tip: If you still have leftover mashed potatoes in the refrigerator, combine them with your leftover lamb birria.
 Together, they make the ultimate comfort food — sloppy lamb-and-potato Joes.